Trapping and Ground-State Cooling of a Single H$_2^+$

-Since electron bombardment is not species-selective we observe loading of several species: We dominantly load \HepNoSpace, but also observe loading of ions heavier than \BeNoSpace, compatible with a mass range of $\approx 14-\SI{20}{\atomicmassunit}$ (assuming singly-charged cations).
-These heavy ions we can identify after loading as the ion order initialization leads to a reversed order of \Be and the dark ion for ions heavier vs. ions lighter than \BeNoSpace.
-Using the \Be position, we identify whether a heavy ion was loaded and subsequently remove it from the trap by applying an oscillating electric field at a frequency we believe is resonant with the heavy ion's radial trap frequency.
-The \Hep loading rate is so high that the simple approach of identifying it once loaded and driving it out of the trap would lead to very inefficient \Htwop loading.
-Instead we prevent trapping of \Hep by applying an oscillating electric field at the radial trap frequency of \Hep during electron bombardment.
+More details on the apparatus, control of \HtwopBeNoSpace, and loading procedure can be found in the supplemental material, which includes Refs.~\cite{2019Ragg, 2014Lo, 2015Guggemos, 2019Meir}.

-To identify the presence of \HtwopNoSpace, we perform motional sideband spectroscopy on the \Be spin using the Raman beam pair.
-For this we perform Doppler cooling, \Be spin state preparation, followed by a probe pulse of the Raman beam pair at a certain frequency and spin-dependent fluorescence detection.
-We probe the blue motional sideband spectrum and, in case \Htwop was loaded, can identify the expected resonances of the axial in-phase and out-of-phase modes of \HtwopBeNoSpace.
+To identify the presence of \HtwopNoSpace, we perform motional sideband spectroscopy on the \Be spin using a pair of Raman beams.
+We probe the blue motional sideband spectrum and, in case \Htwop was loaded, can identify the expected resonances of the axial in- and out-of-phase modes of \HtwopBeNoSpace.
 We observe drifts in the sideband resonances of up to $\approx 2\pi \times \SI{10}{\hertz\per\s}$, which are likely caused by changing electrical stray fields originating from surfaces charged during the loading procedure.
 Comparing the in- and out-of-phase resonance frequencies to normal mode calculations enables us to determine both charge and mass of the second trapped ion without precise knowledge of the strength of the trapping potential.
 The calculations only assume trapping of a single \Be ion and a second ion of variable charge and mass.
 Using this method, we can distinguish trapping of \HtwopNoSpace, \HthreepNoSpace, and \HepNoSpace, and also exclude potential trapping of e.g.\ $\mathrm{He}^{2+}$.
 Example sideband spectra for \BeNoSpace, \HtwopBeNoSpace, and \HthreepBe are shown in Fig.~\ref{fig:H2_lifetime_example}.

 Due to the limited \Htwo pumping speed in UHV chambers, the reaction $\Htwop + \Htwo \rightarrow \Hthreep + \mathrm{H}$ is usually the dominant loss mechanism for \Htwop and limits the trapping lifetime at typical UHV pressures to a few minutes \cite{PCHilico}.
 The cooled inner chamber allows us to reduce the \Htwo partial pressure by cryogenic pumping, extending \Htwop trapping lifetimes.